When is the best part of the month to close on a house?

 Key takeaways:

-• Closing earlier in the month can save you hundreds or thousands of dollars in interest.
+- Closing near the end of the month can save you hundreds or thousands of dollars in interest.

 Why the day you close matters

-The day you close affects when your first mortgage payment is due, your amortization schedule, and how much you must pay in interest and property taxes.
+The day you close affects when your first mortgage payment is due, your amortization schedule, and how much you must pay in interest and property taxes, all of which affect when the best time to close on your house is.

 Your first mortgage payment usually is due on the first of the month, 30 days after you close.
 This means that if you close on Feb.
 4, your first payment will be due April 1, not March 1, because that’s less than 30 days after you close.